ericoporto/ags-manual-wiki/FAQ.md

 A. You need to define the base line for the area, or he will always be drawn in front.
 See the tutorial for more information.

+**Q. Can I use script commands on my dialogues?**

+A. Yes, you can.
+The dialog lines that start with at least one space character are interpreted as plain script, and the ones that don't are treated as special dialog commands.
+All special dialog commands are actually converted into real AGS script before compiling into your game.

 **Q. My game EXE file seems to have disappeared.**

 A. Because this file is your entire game, including the room files, when